Difference Between NASDAQ and Dow Jones

 NASDAQ Quotes are Available at 3 Levels

-- Level 3 is used by market makers allowing them to enter their quotes and execute them
+- Level 3 is used by market makers to enter their quotes and perform them.

 DJIA calculation is computed by taking the sum price of all 30 stocks and dividing them by the Dow Divisor.
-This divisor gets adjusted with respect to stock splits, spin-offs or other such similar structural changes for more accuracy.
+This divisor gets adjusted concerning DJIA calculation is computed by taking the sum price of all 30 stocks and dividing them by the Dow Divisor.
+This divisor gets adjusted with respect to stock splitsStock SplitsStock splits refer to the process whereby a company increases its number of shares, reducing the per-share price of the stocks. , spin-offs, or similar structural changes for more accuracy.

 NASDAQ to Dow Jones Ratio

-This has a been a guide to the top differences between NASDAQ and Dow Jones.
-Here we also discuss the NASDAQ vs Dow Jones key differences with infographics, and comparison table.
-You may also have a look at the following articles –
+This article has been a guide to NASDAQ vs. Dow Jones.
+Here, we discuss the top differences between NASDAQ and Dow Jones, infographics, and a comparison table.
+You may also have a look at the following articles: –